 Q4 Web Browsers

 What is a web browser?
 You are using one right now to view this web page.
 A web browser is a software application (app) that helps you view information on the Internet.
 There are many different web browsers.
 Which one are you using?
 Odds are that you are using either Google's Chrome browser, Firefox, Microsoft Edge, or Safari.
 These are not the only web browsers that you can use, but they are the most popular.
 Tablets, iPads, and mobile devices sometimes have other web browsers.
-This Quest is focused on helping you learn some more about using web browsers, the tech terms used and some Browser Gymnastics.
+This Quest is focused on helping you learn and discover some more about using the different web browsers, the tech terms used and some Browser Gymnastics.

 I Can Statements

 - do browser shortcuts

 - manipulate screen size

 Web browser: A web browser is a software application (app) used to access and view websites.

 Maximize: To maximize is to make the web browser fill the entire screen.